LostSputnik/multi-camera-feed-processing-microservices/readme.md

 - Adding person detection on frame-process end (current) [ref](#object-detection-with-yolo-wip)

 # To Dos
+- [ ] Containerize frame-store and frame-process
+- [ ] Use environment variables for factory/store use cases
 - [ ] Memory cap & management for redis
 - [ ] Memory cap & management for rabbitMQ
 - [ ] Update redis and rabbitMQ connection string hosts (currently set as localhost, which works, but we want it to be able to properly connect to the redis/rmq service)
+- [ ] Distributed processing w/ Celery

 # KillSwitch Engage